The Sibiu Manuscript: Sixteenth Century Rockets Recreated in 3D

 In the 16th century, while Europe debated theology, a military engineer named Conrad Haas wrote a treatise describing three-stage liquid-fuel rockets.
 The Sibiu Manuscript, rediscovered in 1961, anticipated the space age by more than 400 years.
-Today, digital archaeology allows us to recover these designs through photogrammetry and 3D modeling, revealing the astonishing technical precision of a visionary ahead of his time.
+Today, digital archaeology allows these designs to be recovered through photogrammetry and 3D modeling, revealing the astonishing technical precision of a visionary ahead of his time.

 Photogrammetry applied to 16th-century folios 🚀